gromacs/gromacs/docs/dev-manual/change-management.rst

 You can also use ``git push`` on the command line directly and create a merge request following the link that is output on the command line.

-Your repository should be in sync with the GROMACS repository.
+Your repository should be in sync with the |Gromacs| repository.
 To ensure this, use ``git fetch`` to obtain the newest branches, then merge the main branch into your branch with ``git merge main`` while on your branch.